Child Custody Lawyer In Colorado Springs

 - Whether the past pattern of involvement of the parties with the child reflects a system of values, time commitment, and mutual support;

 - The physical proximity of the parties to each other as this relates to the practical considerations of parenting time;

 - The ability of each party to place the needs of the child ahead of his or her own needs.

-For each of these factors, evidence is presented, and the Court makes a determination based upon the strength, credibility, and persuasiveness of the evidence.
+For each of these factors, evidence is presented, and the court makes a determination based upon the strength, credibility, and persuasiveness of the evidence.
 Custody cases can be heart-wrenching and extremely stressful.
-There is so much uncertainty when the Parents are asking a Judge to make a decision–and their Child life and happiness, and sometimes safety, are at stake.
+There is so much uncertainty when the parents are asking a Judge to make a decision--and their child's life and happiness, and sometimes safety, are at stake.
 Contact a child custody support lawyer in Colorado Springs today to get started.

 Visa, MasterCard and Discover Accepted